Storytelling That Drives Programming Success

 It's the media's "Perfect Storm."
 But we can help.

-It is still the most important part of every pitch and every program on every platform.
+But it is still the most important part of every pitch and every program on every platform.
 No one chooses to watch "IP" or "DTC" or "OTT".
 They choose to watch a GREAT STORY.

-Even so, different platforms require different ways of telling stories.
+Because every platform requires different ways of telling stories.
 The rise of streaming video is rapidly changing the very nature of how non-fiction stories must be told, driven by what the audience wants and what networks demand.

 Meet Ed Hersh